Go Back

 Foam on top of the batter after blending is normal.
 If the batter appears to separate too much while cooking, you can blend again before pouring into the skillet.
 Those using a more powerful blender will need to blend for less time than those using a smaller blender on a high setting.

 Keep additional cooking oil on hand to grease your skillet between tortillas, if needed.
+Use a neutral cooking oil of your choice.

 I prefer a cast iron skillet for this recipe, but you can use any non-stick surface.
 Remember to be gentle with the tortillas before flipping, testing their edges with your spatula first.